 The Health Insurance Portability and Accountability Act (HIPAA) Security Rule requires that covered entities and its business associates conduct a risk assessment of their healthcare organization.
 A risk assessment helps your organization ensure it is compliant with HIPAA’s administrative, physical, and technical safeguards.
 A risk assessment also helps reveal areas where your organization’s protected health information (PHI) could be at risk.
-Watch the Security Risk Analysis video to learn more about the assessment process and how it benefits your organization or visit the Office for Civil Rights' official guidance.
+To learn more about the assessment process and how it benefits your organization, click here, visit the Office for Civil Rights' official guidance.

-ONC, in collaboration with the HHS Office for Civil Rights (OCR) and the HHS Office of the General Counsel (OGC), developed a downloadable Security Risk Assessment Tool (SRA Tool) to help guide you through the process.
+ONC, in collaboration with the HHS Office for Civil Rights (OCR), developed a new version of the downloadable Security Risk Assessment Tool (SRA Tool) to help guide you through the process.

-Watch videos on what a risk assessment may involve, and learn how to use the SRA Tool by watching the SRA Tool Tutorial video.
+From 2015: Watch videos on what a risk assessment may involve, and learn how to use the SRA Tool 2.0 by watching the SRA Tool Tutorial video.